 COVID-19 restrictions in Kirklees tells you more about what this means.

-Go to Twice-weekly rapid lateral flow testing if you require a test but you don't have symptoms.
+Go to Rapid lateral flow testing if you require one of those tests.

 Get tested and isolate immediately if you have symptoms